DuZiyuDPITHU/GPGTargetDefending/readme.md

 ## Installation

 The code is running on gym-0.11.0 and torch-2.4.1+cu118.
 Please install corresponding dgl version for graph processing.
-To quickly deploy the code, you can create a conda environment using the `gym0110.yml` file located in the `rl_code` directory.
+To quickly deploy the code, you can create a conda environment using the `gym0110.yml` file located in the root directory of this reponsitory.

 ```
-# Navigate to the `rl_code` directory:

-cd rl_code

 # Create the conda environment using the provided YAML file:

 conda env create -f gym0110.yml